PavleProd/Clothing-Store-API/README.md

 RESTful API for online clothing store, including web-server implementation in **GO** and **PostgreSQL** database

-## API

-### /api/v1/products

-Resource for all clothing products.
-Search can go by any combination of the resource parameters

-Model parameters:
-- "name": string
-- "category": string
-- "size": \["S", "M", "L", "XL", "XXL"]
-- "gender": \['Male', 'Female', 'Unisex']
-- "is_for_kids": bool
-- "price": decimal, in EUR
-- "quantity": unsigned int

 ## Deployment

 To deploy server locally you need to do the following: